recoluan/recoluan.github.io/docs/README.md

 - title: Where am I？
   details: In Beijing?
 On earth?
 Or in a small part of space.
 - title: What am I going to do？
   details: Work?
-Travel?
+Struggle?
 Or go to a destination I don't know.
 footer: 'by reco_luan'
 ---